pingcap/docs/troubleshoot-write-conflicts.md

 After the client sends a `COMMIT` request to TiDB, TiDB starts the 2PC process:

 1. TiDB chooses one key from all keys in the transaction as the primary key of the transaction.
-2. TiDB sends `prewrite` requests to the TiKV regions which contain the all keys of the transaction.
+2. TiDB sends the `prewrite` request to all the TiKV Regions involved in this commit.
+TiKV judges whether all keys can preview successfully.
 3. After all `prewrite` requests return successful result, go to the next step.
 4. TiDB gets the `commit_ts` from PD.
 5. TiDB sends the `commit` request to the TiKV Region that contains the primary key of the transaction.
 After TiKV receives the `commit` request, it checks the validity of the data and clears the locks left in the `prewrite` stage.